Lykos153/git-annex-remote-googledrive/README.md

 * `transferchunk` - Chunksize used for transfers.
 This is the minimum data which has to be retransmitted when resuming after a connection error.
 This also affects the progress display.
 It has to be distinguished from `chunk`.
 A value between 1MiB and 10MiB is recommended.
 Smaller values meaning less data to be re-transmitted when network connectivity is interrupted and result in a finer progress feedback.
 Bigger values create slightly less overhead and are therefore somewhat more efficient.
 Default: 5MiB

 General git-annex options
-* `encryption` - One of "none", "hybrid", "shared", or "pubkey".
+* `encryption` - One of "none", "hybrid", "shared", "pubkey" or "sharedpubkey".
 See [encryption](https://git-annex.branchable.com/encryption/).
 * `keyid` - Specifies the gpg key to use for encryption.
 * `mac` - The MAC algorithm.
 See [encryption](https://git-annex.branchable.com/encryption/).
 * `exporttree` - Set to `yes` to make this special remote usable by git-annex-export.
 It will not be usable as a general-purpose special remote.
 * `chunk` - This is the size in which git-annex splits the keys prior to uploading, see [chunking](https://git-annex.branchable.com/chunking).
 As Google Drive allows file sizes up to 5TB and as this remote implements chunked transfers, this option is actually only useful in two situations: (1) Encryption.
 If you're using encryption, this is the amount of disk space that will additionally be used during upload.
 (2) Streaming.
 If you want to access a file while it's still being downloaded using [git-annex-inprogress](https://git-annex.branchable.com/git-annex-inprogress/)
 If you don't use either of those on this remote, you can just ignore this option.
-If you use it, a value between 50MiB and 500MiB is probably a good idea.
+If you use it, a value between `50MiB` and `500MiB` is probably a good idea.
 Smaller values mean more API calls for presence check of big files which can dramatically slow down `fsck`, `drop` or `move`.
 Bigger values mean more waiting time before being able to access the downloaded file via `git annex inprogress`.
+* `embedcreds` - Set to `yes` to force the credentials to be stored within the git-annex branch of the repository, encrypted with the same method as the keys (`none`, `hybrid`, `shared`, `pubkey`, `sharedpubkey`).
+If this option is not set to `yes`, the behaviour depends on the encryption.
+In case of hybrid, pubkey or sharedpubkey, the credentials are embedded in the repository as if embedcreds were set.
+For all other encryption methods (none and shared) the credentials are stored in a file within the .git directory unencrypted.

 ## Using an existing remote (note on repository layout)